 US 101 Downtown Corridor (SW 9th Street to SW Angle Street) - Three options were considered for this corridor.
 Two involved forming one-way couplets with the existing highway and SW 9th Street, and one retained the highway on its current alignment.
+However, that concept also includes providing quality bicycle facilities on parallel routes of SE 9th Street to reduce impacts to properties adjacent to the highway.

 The one-way couplets would provide for southbound traffic along the present highway alignment, and northbound flow along SW 9th Street.
-The difference between the two couplets was one was longer, it began at the existing intersection of SW 9th Street and US 101, and the other was shorter, it began at SW Bayley Street.
+The difference between the two couplets was one was longer, it began at the existing intersection of SW 9th Street and US 101, and the other was shorter, it began at SW Fall Street.
 All three options would upgrade the existing roadways to meet current ODOT design standards, which would address the narrow travel lanes, and lack of bike facilities.